-The general collection development objectives, descriptions, and criteria for selection also apply to the children's and Teen collections.
+The general collection development objectives, descriptions and criteria for selection also apply to the children's and Teen collections.
 The resources of the entire library are available to children and teens.
 It is the responsibility of the parent/guardian to determine the appropriateness of the materials for his/her child.

-- Children's Materials Children's materials include a variety of collections that are intended to meet the recreational and educational needs of children from birth through age 10 including fiction, nonfiction, and the parenting collection.
-Board books, picture books, early readers, magazines, DVDs, Audiobooks, and early chapter books are collections unique to the children's area.
-These materials are selected for their role in developing literacy skills in children, their ageappropriate vocabulary and content, and for their popularity with children. - Teen & Young Adult Teen and Young Adult materials are intended to meet the recreational, emotional, and educational needs of young people age 10-14 and 15-18+ respectively.
-This area includes fiction, non-fiction, graphic novels, kits, games, audio books, and magazines.
+a.
+Children's Materials - Children's materials include a variety of collections that are intended to meet the recreational and educational needs of children from birth through age 10 including fiction, nonfiction and the parenting collection.
+Board books, picture books, early readers, magazines, comics and graphic novels, and early chapter books are collections unique to the children's area.
+These materials are selected for their role in developing literacy skills in children, their age appropriate vocabulary and content, and for their popularity with children.

+b.
+Teen & Young Adult

+Teen and Young Adult materials are intended to meet the recreational, emotional, and educational needs of young people age 10-14 and 15-18+ respectively.
+This area includes fiction, non-fiction, graphic novels, audio books and magazines.